-At Top Ten Reviews, we’ve been evaluating and reviewing HD camcorders for nearly 10 years.
+At Top Ten Reviews, we’ve been evaluating and reviewing HD camcorders for years.
 As we made updates this time around, we tested nine camcorders for about 15 hours.
 We compiled a two-minute video from all of the footage we gathered – inside and outside – and had seven reviewers rank what they saw.
 After comparing factors such as color balance, resolution, zoom and durability, we decided the Panasonic HC-WXF991K is the best camcorder.
 With 4K resolution, an automatic lens cover, reverse camera and integrated Wi-Fi, this camera captures clear video and is easy to use.

 The Panasonic HC-WXF991K is a hefty camcorder that shoots clear footage and is easy to use.